 Even if people are not categorized with any of the above, they will not want a swarm of bees taking up residence in their neighbourhood and will look for ways of initiating safe and responsible bee removal, as extermination is always discouraged and indeed rarely necessary.

 Beekeepers will always look to try and collect and relocate a swarm.
-Among the different methods that they undertake in their bee removal boynton beach fl, is one which can only be carried out on sunny days and if the bees have set up home in a tree.
+Among the different methods that they undertake in their Honey Bee Relocation Specialist north palm beach, fl, is one which can only be carried out on sunny days and if the bees have set up home in a tree.
 This involves a white sheet being placed underneath the location of the nest and then a nucleus (nuc) box placed upon it.
 The swarm is then sprayed with a sugar based solution which has the effect of soaking the insects, rendering them too heavy to fly off.

 The nest is then shaken vigorously from the branches in the hope that the main cluster, ideally including the queen, will fall onto the sheet and immediately head for the first dark space they spot, which will be the opening to the nuc.
 After around 15 minutes the vast majority of the swarm will have found their way into the box and is very much a preferred method.